Roll20/roll20-character-sheets/Conan_2d20_Adventures_In_An_Age_Undreamed_Of/Readme.md

 - Added translation sorting for the Skills.
 - Added translation sorting for the Talents Base dropdown and the Talents Skill dropdown.
 - Added alternate Skill roll chat output format with extended information when using the ConanAPI.js api script.
+- Added support for macro roll features; see the Info option on the sheet for more details.
+- added new chat template background colors to use with macros.